View of the Statue of Liberty by Free-Photos from Pixabay

 Government debt

-You might recall Democrats opposed every effort by the Trump Administration to grow the economy and to end fiscal waste.
+For purely political reasons, there has not been any statesman-like behavior by Democrats in budget-deficit talks.
+Democrats opposed every effort by the Trump Administration to grow the economy and to end fiscal waste.

 “Independence Day: freedom has its life in the hearts, the actions, the spirit of men and so it must be daily earned and refreshed – else like a flower cut from its life-giving roots, it will wither and die.”